-- High Coniscliffe
+- High Coniscliffe.

-- Fryer Crescent
+- Fryer Crescent.

-- Barnes Road, Barnes Close, Kew Rise, Mowden Hall Drive, Conyers Avenue, Conyers Grove and Chester Grove
+- Barnes Road, Barnes Close, Kew Rise, Mowden Hall Drive, Conyers Avenue, Conyers Grove and Chester Grove.

 Stop loan sharks

-Loan sharks are moneylenders that operate outside the law
+Loan sharks are moneylenders that operate outside the law.

 - Have you been offered a cash loan?